visinf/INSID3/README.md

 INSID3 solves in-context segmentation entirely within a single frozen DINOv3 backbone:

-🚀 **Training-free:** no fine-tuning, no segmentation decoder, no auxiliary models
+🚀 **Training-free:** no fine-tuning, no segmentation decoder, no pre-training supervision, no auxiliary models
 🔍 **New insight:** identifies and removes a positional bias in DINOv3
 📈 **State-of-the-art, smaller & faster:** outperforms both training-free and specialized methods while using a single backbone
-🌍 **Generalizes broadly:** from object-level to part-level and personalized segmentation, across natural, medical, underwater and aerial domains
+🌍 **Generalizes broadly:** from object-level to part-level and personalized segmentation, across natural, medical, underwater, and aerial domains

 <p align="center">
   <img src="assets/teaser.png">